SAP/openui5-docs/docs/Test_Recorder_2535ef9.md

 -   **Enter Text:** Generates a code snippet for entering text into the control.

-To perform an action from the *Control Tree*, right click and use the context menu for *Press* and *Enter Text*, or simply select the desired element for *Highlight* \(the respective control in the rendered UI gets highlighted\).
+To perform an action from the *Control Tree*, right-click and choose *Press* or *Enter Text* in the context menu.
+If you want to *highlight* the respective control in the rendered UI, simply select the desired element in the tree.

-To perform an action from the app page, right-click on any control and select the desired action from the context menu \(the respective control in the *Control Tree* gets highlighted\).
+To perform an action from the app page, right-click on any control and select the desired action from the context menu \(the respective control is highlighted in the *Control Tree*\).

 > Note:
 > A *Press* or *Enter Text* action snippet is generated irrespective of whether the control accepts such interactions.
-Keep in mind that such snippet is not suitable for tests.
+Keep in mind that such a snippet is not suitable for tests.
 >
 >